kpuentec/kpuentec/README.md

 <h1 align="center">Hello!
 I am Kevin Puente Cortez</h1>
-<h3 align="center">A passionate cybersecurity enthusiast, programmer, and ML learner from Maryland.</h3>
+<h3 align="center">A passionate cybersecurity enthusiast, programmer, and ML student from Maryland.</h3>

 - Currently studying **Computer Science at the University of Maryland (Class of 2027)**